GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/02.111-120/06.The-Sprinkled-Blood/docs.md

 ---
+title: |
-title: 116.
-The Sprinkled Blood
+    116. The Sprinkled Blood - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 116.
+The Sprinkled Blood.
+The sprinkled blood is speaking Before the Father's throne, The Spirit's pow'r is seeking To make its virtues known; The sprinkled blood is telling Jehovah's love to man, While heav'nly harps are swelling, Sweet notes to mercy's plan.
+    keywords:  |
-    keywords: Christ in Song, The Sprinkled Blood, The sprinkled blood is speaking,
+        Christ in Song, adventhymnals, advent hymnals, The Sprinkled Blood, The sprinkled blood is speaking.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 116. THE SPRINKLED BLOOD
+####  Christ in Song,

 ```txt
 1.